jagill/JAGPropertyConverter/README.md

 ## Requirements

 JAGPropertyConverter requires iOS 4.0 or higher, and uses ARC.
 In theory it should also work with OS X 10.6 or higher, but so far it has only been tested for iOS development.

+ExampleTest.m uses the literal expressions introduced in Xcode 4.4.
+Building that particular test requires Xcode 4.4, but all other files (including all files in the library proper) should work for any version of Xcode >4.0.

 ## Credits